whtmst/Akkio_Consume_Helper/README.md

 - **API Integration**: Weapon enchants use `GetWeaponEnchantInfo()` for real-time precision
 - **Unified Display**: Both systems use the same time formatting for consistency

+## Troubleshooting

+### Hover-to-Show Issues
+If the frame gets stuck visible or hidden when using hover-to-show mode:

+1. **Diagnose the Issue**: Run `/actdebug` to see detailed hover state information
+2. **Emergency Fix**: Use `/acthoverfix` to immediately reset the hover state
+3. **Check Output**: The debug command will show if hover count and frame alpha are mismatched

+### Frame Position Problems
+If the frame doesn't remember its position when locked:

+1. **Verify Setting**: Ensure "Lock Frame" is enabled in Display Settings
+2. **Reload Test**: Try `/reload` to test if position is saved properly
+3. **Reset Position**: Unlock frame, move to desired position, then lock again

+### General Commands
+- `/act` - Open buff selection interface
+- `/actsettings` - Open settings panel
+- `/actdebug` - Comprehensive diagnostic information
+- `/acthoverfix` - Reset hover-to-show state
+- `/actclear` - Clear buff tracker data
+- `/actreset` - Reset all settings to defaults

 ### Timer Features
 - **Real-time Updates**: Timers refresh every second for accurate countdown
 - **Smart Filtering**: Only relevant buffs show timer information in tooltips